 Elon Musk defamation trial in homestretch, jury may get case Friday

+Elon Musk arrived on Friday at a federal court in Los Angeles looking relaxed in a dark-colored suit, as a trial over whether the Tesla founder defamed a British cave explorer with tweets suggesting he was a pedophile approached its end.

-LOS ANGELES: Elon Musk arrived on Friday at a federal court in Los Angeles looking relaxed in a dark-coloured suit, as a trial over whether the Tesla founder defamed a British cave explorer with tweets suggesting he was a paedophile approached its end.
+LOS ANGELES: Elon Musk arrived on Friday at a federal court in Los Angeles looking relaxed in a dark-colored suit, as a trial over whether the Tesla founder defamed a British cave explorer with tweets suggesting he was a pedophile approached its end.

 Lawyers for Musk and the cave explorer Vernon Unsworth are expected to deliver closing arguments later in the day, and the three-man, five-woman jury is expected to begin deliberating shortly afterward.